FitSmallBusiness

 Wrap Up

-You now understand the importance of bank reconciliations and how to complete them in QuickBooks Online.
-The next lesson in our series of QuickBooks tutorials is how to manage downloaded credit card transactions.
+You now know how to process bank reconciliation in QuickBooks Online.
+The next lesson in our tutorial series is on managing downloaded credit card transactions in QuickBooks Online.
 It will teach you how to review, classify, and accept or exclude transactions that are imported automatically from your connected credit card accounts.

 ← Previous Tutorial